Alan Journet, Co-facilitator, Southern Oregon Climate Action Now

 - Fossil (natural) gas is 85 – 95% methane (CH4).

-- When fossil gas is burned to generate electricity, the methane emits just over 50% of the carbon dioxide that is emitted by coal so, if assessed only in terms of combustion emissions, it appears cleaner.
+- When fossil gas is burned to generate electricity, the methane emits just over 50% of the carbon dioxide that is emitted by coal per unit of energy generated so, if assessed only in terms of combustion emissions, it appears cleaner.
+However, all greenhouse gas emissions analyses require full life cycle assessment, and this is where the benefits are often reduced or disappear.

 - Methane is 86 times worse as a global warming agent than carbon dioxide on a 20-year basis and 34 times worse on a 100-year basis.